redpesk-common/canbus-binding/docs/3-Plugins.md

 The `make generated-plugin` will automatically generate you plugin's sources.
 You can also manually generate it with `make generate_generated-plugin`.

-Now activate the plugin in the can-low-level.
+Now activate the plugin in the canbus-binding.
 To do so, edit the control-canbus-binding.json file to make it look like the example down below.
 This file should be located in /usr/local/canbus-binding/etc/.